tejasraibagi26/tejasraibagi26/README.md

 I am Tejas Raibagi, Full Stack Developer!
 Currently working as a Web Developer Intern at CollegePond

-## Currently working on a Discord Bot!
+## Currently working on a Food Ordering App for my college!

-### My friends and I have a discord server, thus instead of using all the bots already available in the market we decided to create them from scratch on our own!

 ## PROJECTS